lowRISC/ibex-demo-system-labs/lab4.md

 ### Modifying `ibex_pkg.sv`

-Open `vendor/lowrisc_ibex/rtl/ibex_pkg.sv`, take a look, and make the following changes:
+Open the file `vendor/lowrisc_ibex/rtl/ibex_pkg.sv`, and make the following changes:

 1. Add our new opcode (`OPCODE_CMPLX = 7'h0b`) to the opcode enum `opcode_e`.
 2. Add three new operations, one for each new instruction, to the ALU operations enum `alu_op_e`.